lorenzoscottb/DReAMy/README.md

 ![dreamy_logo](images/dreamy_full_logo_2.png)

 DReAMy is a python library to automatically analyse (for now only) textual dream reports.
-At the moment, annotations are exclusively based on different [Hall & Van de Castle](https://link.springer.com/chapter/10.1007/978-1-4899-0298-6_2) features, but we are looking forward to expanding our set.
-For more details on the theretcal aspect, please refer to the [pre-print](https://arxiv.org/abs/2302.14828).
+At the moment, annotations are based on different [Hall & Van de Castle](https://link.springer.com/chapter/10.1007/978-1-4899-0298-6_2) features (e.g., character, emotions), but we are looking forward to expanding DReAMy's capabilities.
+For more details on the theoretical aspect, please refer to the [pre-print](https://arxiv.org/abs/2302.14828).
+You can also follow us on [Twitter](https://twitter.com/DreamyLib), to keep up with updates and relevant work!

+For more details on the theretcal aspect, please refer to the .

 # Installation and usage
 DReAMy can be easily installed via pip, and we do recommend using a virtual environment with python 3.9 or 3.10 installed.
 If you wish to play/query DReAMy's model, you can do so using the 🤗 Space [`DReAM`](https://huggingface.co/spaces/DReAMy-lib/dream).